ericgolftourney/StoreLocatorPlus/readme.txt

 = Icons =

-1. There are some default icons in the `/wp-content/plugins/store-locator/icons` directory.
+The system ships with a dozen default icons in the `/wp-content/plugins/store-locator/icons` directory.
+Add your own custom icons in to `wp-content/uploads/sl-uploads/custom-icons`.

-2. Add your own custom icons in to `wp-content/uploads/sl-uploads/custom-icons`.
+= Custom Styling =

-= Custom CSS (Stylesheet) =
+Users that want to customize the look and feel of the search form, map, and search results can do so with ease using the new Theme System that is part of the Plus Pack.
+Copy an existing CSS file, change the file name and update the CSS header, upload to the server and you can now activate your new theme or any of the built-in defaults by selecting it from the auto-generated pulldown menu.

-You can modify the default style sheet included with the plugin at ./css/csl-slplus.css' and place it under `/wp-content/uploads/sl-uploads/custom-css/`.
+Be sure to send us your custom theme CSS file and we'll include it in the next release!
+We'll also list you here in our upcoming credits section!

-The store locator will give priority to the 'csl-slplus.css' in the 'custom-css/' folder over the default 'csl-slplus.css' file that is included.
-This allows you to upgrade the main store locator plugin without worrying about losing your custom styling.
+Users that opt not to purchase the plus pack can still customize the look by editing the basic CSS file that ships with the free plugin.

 == Frequently Asked Questions ==